 An Overview of Marketing on Facebook

 As for those similar aspects, remember to keep it professional on your company page.
-Use the company logo for the profile picturethere really aren’t any exceptions to that rule.
+Use the company logo for the profile picture—there aren't exceptions to that rule.
 The cover image is a different story.
-Here you can use something that enhances the logo, or maybe something that draws the eye toward where you want people to focus.
-That can be your most recent post, a “contact us” link, or pretty much anything else you choose.
+Here you can use something that enhances the logo or maybe draws the eye toward where you want people to focus.
+That can be your most recent post, a "contact us" link, or anything else you choose.

 And just like that, you're ready to post